Information about ozone used for koi ponds

 1 gram of ozone is 1 gram of ozone.

-This may seem a bit strange, but if you read the text below, you will understand what we mean by this.
-There are the most beautiful numbers with ozone generators, but are these numbers true?
+This might sounds a bit strange, but after reading the text below, you will understand what we mean by this.
+When looking at the numbers about ozone generators, it is important to understand the context behind them and to ask yourself wether or not these numers are true.
 Is 1 gram of ozone really 1 gram?
-For example, under what circumstances was the measurement performed, and was this value measured at all?
+For example, under what circumstances was the measurement performed, and was it measured at all?

-In addition, the amount of air needed to make 1 gram of ozone plays an important factor, as it determines the ozone concentration.
+In addition, the amount of air needed to make 1 gram of ozone is an important factor, as it determines the ozone concentration.
 This value says something about how easily ozone will dissolve into the water.
 A good ozone generator will need between 5 and 8 liters of air (dew point of 0 degrees) to generate 1 gram of ozone per hour.
-There are also those that need more than 20 liters for the same amount of ozone, the ozone concentration is then a factor of 4 lower!
-You see, 1 gram of ozone is not always 1 gram of ozone.
+There are also generators that need more than 20 liters for the same amount of ozone, the ozone concentration is then a factor of 4 lower!
+As you can see, 1 gram of ozone is not always 1 gram of ozone.
 F

 Ozone is a very good and safe addition to your filter when used correctly.
-However, if used incorrectly, it is dangerous (both for you and for your fish), so get good advice before purchasing an ozone installation!
+However, if used incorrectly, it is dangerous (both for you and for your fish), so be sure to gather enough informtion and advice before purchasing an ozone installation!
 Please feel free to contact us for more information.

 © Tol Watertechniek